-A More Local Experience – Staying in an apartment is a great way to experience a city, and for some places, websites like only-apartments or GoWithOh are good options for having a city apartment all to yourself.
-It doesn’t get much more authentic than shopping in markets and bringing fresh local ingredients back to your place to whip up a nice meal (outside of taking employment!).
-Additionally, part of your hosts job on Airbnb is to insure you have a comfortable stay and they should have some great recommendations for eating out and using public transport.
+Staying in an apartment is a great way to experience a city, and for some places, websites like Airbnb are great options for having a city apartment all to yourself.
+It doesn’t get much more authentic than shopping in markets and bringing fresh local ingredients back to your place to whip up a nice meal (outside of taking employment!) or buy medicine.
+Additionally, part of your host’s job on Airbnb is to ensure you have a comfortable stay and they should have some great recommendations for eating out and using public transport.
 Some hosts even provide hot breakfasts or give the option to pay extra and they’ll bring a hot breakfast to your room.

 People use Airbnb for various reasons.
 We had one guest who stayed Monday through Friday while on a business trip and we barely saw him.
 He never touched anything in the kitchen so all he shared was our bathroom.
 In some hotels you share a bathroom anyway, and our spare bedroom is listed for the same price or cheaper than a private room in a Dublin hostel, and our spare room is nicer than a hostel room!

 When people transfer money through the Airbnb system, the money is always held until after the guest checks in, or if the host denies or cancels the reservation.
 In the event of a cancellation, Airbnb can take 2-3 days to refund the money to a guests bank account.
 We absolutely hate this about Airbnb and it’s one reason why we don’t use the site to stay when we travel ourselves.
-For travellers on a tight budget, having money held for several days can ruin a travel experience.
+For travelers on a tight budget, having money held for several days can ruin a travel experience.
 Read this nightmare Airbnb story on Budget Traveler.

 A professional host should keep their Airbnb calendar up to date, but at the end of the day they make mistakes and the host has the discretion to accept or deny any request to stay in their house.
 Always email a potential host to ask whether you can stay, rather than just making a booking based on their calendar being open.
-We personally don’t accept guests that don’t already have positive reviews, or seem like they are planning to move to Dublin (unfortunately we had a bad experience with this as we found ourselves too caught up in our guests drama for a whole week while they searched for jobs and a permanent apartment while being extremely unorganized).
+We personally don’t accept guests that don’t already have positive reviews, or seem like they are planning to move to Dublin.
+Unfortunately we had a bad experience with this as we found ourselves too caught up in our guests drama for a whole week while they searched for jobs and a permanent apartment while being extremely unorganized.

 This goes for whether you’re a guest or a host.
 While you can have a private bedroom you’re often sharing a bathroom and if you want to cook in the kitchen you may have to negotiate times with your host.
 When we host we usually don’t cook at home much, using Airbnb as an excuse to either eat out or just grab some easy takeaway.
 This also allows the guest to have access to cook in our kitchen if they wish, but every host is different.
 Again, if you’re hosting, it’s part of your job to make your guests feel comfortable and welcome.
 We personally feel this means giving them some space in the kitchen and living room, if they want that, and communicating well about the expectations.

 If a host does this they better have a good excuse.
-We’ve never cancelled on any guest whom we already accepted their booking.
+We’ve never canceled on any guest whom we already accepted their booking.
 That would both be unprofessional and unfair.
-Again, Airbnb holds guests money and they don’t have good customer service for finding people an alternative accomodation if a host cancels on them.
+Again, Airbnb holds guests money and they don’t have good customer service for finding people an alternative accommodation if a host cancels on them.
 Airbnb needs to do a better job with this.